alphagov/government-service-design-manual/service-manual/operations/service-management.md

 To build and run a successful service you will need to work on suitable processes and manage third party relationships.
-Using existing service management frameworks (as a starting point or in a stricter manner) is a good starting point.
+Using existing service management frameworks (especially as a starting point) is one approach to this problem.

 ## ITIL